-Chronic and principal care management services are an excellent way for health care organizations to provide and be reimbursed for care management and care coordination for certain patients.
+The above services are an excellent way for health care organizations to provide and be reimbursed for care management and care coordination for certain patients.
 Medicare reimburses for these services for beneficiaries that fulfill the requirements.
 Some state Medicaid agencies and private insurers also provide reimbursement for these services.
 These services are provided on a monthly basis and can be billed once the required time is reached for the respective billing code.